 In denim shirts, the patch pocket is topstitched with a double-needle.

-This is an almost invisible pocket placed in the side seam and is usually seen on tunics.
+This almost invisible pocket is placed in the side seam and is usually seen on tunics.
 The slit of this pocket will be on the side seam of the garment.
+Here is a tutorial on sewing a side pocket.
 Here is a tutorial to sew a side pocket.

 21. Stand pocket

-This pocket has a seperate piece of fabric added to the top edge and this stands above the pocket opening.
+This pocket has a separate piece of fabric added to the top edge, which stands above the pocket opening.

 22. Ticket Pocket (Key pocket)

-This is a pocket inside a pocket.
-You must have seen this teeny tiny pocket on your jeans – earlier it was supposed to carry your railway ticket.
+A ticket pocket is a pocket inside a pocket.
+You must have seen this teeny tiny pocket on your jeans – earlier; it was supposed to carry your railway ticket.
 It is usually seen inside the side inset pocket.
-Coin pocket
+Also called a Coin pocket.

 23. Welt pocket (Bound)